lopezviktor/EdgeAI-SmartIrrigationSystem/docs/project_log.md

 ⸻

 ## 🔹 Week 8 – Real Pump Deployment, Live Irrigation Test & Data Collection for Advanced Edge AI
 **Date:** 01–07 December 2025

 **This week marked the transition from a fully simulated irrigation pipeline to a complete physical deployment with a real plant, a soldered pump circuit, and long‑running data collection to prepare for a more advanced Edge AI model.**

-Real Pump Hardware Integration (TIP122 + Peristaltic Pump)
+### Real Pump Hardware Integration (TIP122 + Peristaltic Pump)

 - Completed soldering of the TIP122 low‑side switching stage for the peristaltic pump, including:
   - TIP122 NPN Darlington transistor as the power stage.
   - 1N4007 flyback diode across the pump terminals for inductive load protection.
-  - 1 kΩ base resistor between Arduino digital pin 8 (PUMP_PIN) and the TIP122 base.
+  - 1 kΩ base resistor between Arduino digital pin 8 (`PUMP_PIN`) and the TIP122 base.
   - Common ground between Arduino, ESP32 and the USB power supply.
 - Verified wiring and polarity on breadboard before leaving the circuit running unattended:
-  - Confirmed that the pump only activates when the Arduino sets PUMP_PIN HIGH.
+  - Confirmed that the pump only activates when the Arduino sets `PUMP_PIN` HIGH.
   - Checked that the diode orientation (band towards positive) correctly clamps voltage spikes.
   - Ensured that no current flows through the pump when the system is idle.
-- Prepared mechanical setup (tubing and water source) for future automated irrigation using the peristaltic pump.
+- Prepared the mechanical setup (tubing and water source) for future automated irrigation using the peristaltic pump.

-Timing Refactor – From 2‑second Demo Mode to 3‑minute “Irrigation Timescale”
+### Timing Refactor – From 2‑Second Demo Mode to 3‑Minute Irrigation Timescale

 - Refactored Arduino firmware (`arduino_edge.ino`) to use a non‑blocking timing strategy based on `millis()`:
   - Replaced the fixed `delay(2000)` loop with a 3‑minute sampling interval (`SAMPLE_INTERVAL_MS = 180000`).
-  - Sensor acquisition and UART telemetry to the ESP32 now trigger only once every 3 minutes.
+  - Sensor acquisition and UART telemetry to the ESP32 now trigger once every 3 minutes instead of every 2 seconds.
   - Kept `handleIncomingDecision()` running continuously so that pump commands can be applied immediately without blocking delays.
 - Updated ESP32 gateway firmware (`firmware/esp32_gateway/main.cpp`) to align with the new sampling period:
   - Set `SEND_INTERVAL_MS` to 180000 ms so telemetry is forwarded to the Raspberry Pi over Bluetooth SPP once every 3 minutes, avoiding repeated resending of identical samples.
   - Set `TS_UPLOAD_INTERVAL` to 180000 ms so ThingSpeak receives one coherent data point per 3‑minute cycle.
   - Confirmed that the gateway correctly buffers the most recent telemetry and only uploads fresh readings.

-Long‑Running Data Logging on the Raspberry Pi
+### Long‑Running Data Logging on the Raspberry Pi

 - Extended the Bluetooth inference service (`edge/raspberry_pi/app/bt_inference_service.py`) to log each inference event to a local CSV file on the Raspberry Pi:
   - Logged fields per row: timestamp, soil1, soil2, temperature, humidity, LDR, model probability, predicted label, and decision string (`WATER_ON` / `WATER_OFF`).
   - Ensured that CSV logging is append‑only and created with a header row on first use.